mmazur658/Simple-ABC-Library/README.md

 Search engine - user can use this tool to find a specific book, user or reservation

-The webpage is available in Polish and English.
+The web page is available in Polish and English.